 What is compassion and how does it affect productivity?

 Put simple, compassion is caring for others.
 This usually is resonated through empathy.
-Empathy is having the capacity to feel for somebody or another being, you are capable of placing oneself in another’s position, status, or experience in order to feel how they are feeling.
+Empathy is having the capacity to feel for somebody or another being, you are capable of placing yourself in another’s position, status, or experience in order to feel how they are feeling.
 Empathy relates to love, and love is what drives many of us.

 Feelings of love, being happy, remaining content, and feeling satisfied, can all make your brain release dopamine.
 Dopamine makes you driven more than ever, according to Business Insider.
 These qualities actually promote productivity, strength, and capacity, and should be considered valued qualities of every professional leader.